 Third in the Supercup saw Campbell promoted to a Porsche Young Professional role and an extensive Porsche factory race programme in 2018.
 In 2019, Campbell was part of the Bathurst 12 Hour Earl Bamber Motorsport winning team and for 2020 was named as full Porsche factory driver, which he remains until today.

-Racing at Motorsport Australia Championships events in 2022, the series retains Michelin as its Title Partner and official Tyre Supplier.
-For Pro and Pro-Am competitors alike, Porsche Michelin Sprint Challenge Australia will continue as one of Australia’s best national racing series in 2022.
+Racing at variety of National Championship events in 2023, the series retains Michelin as its Title Partner and official Tyre Supplier.
+For Pro and Pro-Am competitors alike, Porsche Michelin Sprint Challenge Australia will continue as one of Australia’s best one-make racing series in 2023.

 Porsche 911 GT3 Cup (991 GEN II)